nottrobin/docs/src/en/howto-privatecloud.md

 as Juju will automatically look for a product-streams service during bootstrap to use for image streams.

-!!!
-Note:
+[note]
 As of 6 June 2017, keystone v3 is not supported with this charm.
 Check [bug 1611987][lp1611987] for resolution.

-!!!
-Note:
+[/note]

+[note]
 An image stream will need to be explicitly stated, via the 'image-stream' model config option, if a non-default image stream was chosen during the metadata-creation step above.
+[/note]

 See [Creating a controller][controllers-creating] for details on creating a controller.